 With My Extroverted Friends, Adventure Awaits… Like at a Silent Disco

 Many adventures await when I’m with my extroverted friends… like the silent disco.

 If you haven’t been to a silent disco, it’s the best of both words for introverts.
 You get the fun of dancing around with your friends (disco), but a sincere break from the energy when you need it (silent).
 At this one, each person had a ridiculous pair of huge headphones that could be tuned to two DJs.
 The DJs were competing and you could switch back and forth between them, just like the radio.
 Everyone around me was wearing their headphones and dancing like nobody’s watching, in their own little world just as much as they’re with the crowd.
 Need a break?
 Just take the headphones off — dead silent.
 A little bit creepy, very cool, and strangely calming.

 I stepped outside for a breather with one of the extroverts that brought me along.
 Because of the headphones, you could still have the music on and continue the party.
 My favorite song of the time came on.
-So naturally, there we were, my extroverted best friend and I, on a beautiful night downtown with our headphones blaring “Shut Up and Dance,” doing just that.
+Naturally, there we were, my extroverted best friend and I, on a beautiful night downtown with our headphones blaring “Shut Up and Dance,” doing just that.

-And to think that I’d almost bailed that night.
+To think that I’d almost bailed that night.
 The downtown club scene never appealed to me, and while I liked the idea of the silent disco, I was totally fine skipping it.
 To this day, I’m so thankful my extroverts dragged me out so I didn’t miss it.

 Other Times, My Extrovert Friends and I ‘Clown Around’